 Shelfware is a term for software that is collecting dust in the IT department.
 Bought with the best of intentions, but never deployed.

-The key is: what do you need now and for the future?
+The key is: what warehouse software do you need now vs. later?

 Not generally accepted terms

-Here is a visual guide to the warehouse software landscape, along with descriptions of the types, to help you select the best warehouse software for your business:
+Here is a visual guide to the various types of warehouse software to help you select the best one for your business:

-Warehouse management systems focus on inventory-impacting processes.
-Traditionally, the WMS is the system of record for inventory management and covers functions around receiving, storing, validation, picking, and shipping.
+A warehouse management system is a software platform that focuses on inventory-impacting processes.
+Traditionally, the WMS is the system of record for warehouse inventory management.
+It covers functions around receiving, storing, validation, picking, and shipping.

 Early warehouse management systems may not cover Direct-to-Consumer (DTC) shipping and focus strictly on pallet/case picks and business-to-business transactions.
-These systems are considered NOT real-time.
+Legacy WMS systems are considered NOT real-time warehouse software.

 The WCS handles automation systems in the warehouse.
 This broadly coordinates Materials Handling Equipment (MHE).
 It looks at conveyance, sorters, robotics, and other automation features in the warehouse.